MJHS Hospice Care

 Who Pays for Hospice Care?

 Hospice is covered by Medicare, Medicaid, managed care (including HMOs) and most private insurances.
 At the time of referral, our access coordinators will assist you in verifying your insurance benefits and answering any questions you may have about our services.
-Grants, donations and fundraising activities from our own MJHS Foundation provide care to some of our patients regardless of ability to pay.
+Grants, donations and fundraising activities from our own MJHS Foundation can help to provide care to some of our patients regardless of ability to pay.

 If You Are a Physician